 We now set out to describe real transaction patterns of several such platforms to explore how decentralized trade under fixed prices works compared to more flexible prices.
-For seven platforms, we obtained data of all transactions made between 2008 and 2016.
-Each platform has a set of rules on how to trade on them.
+For seven platforms, we obtained data of all transactions made between 2008 and 2016.27 Each platform has a set of rules on how to trade on them.
 These rules are highly similar to each other on all platforms with one crucial difference: Prices are fixed to a higher or lower degree.
 Four platforms strictly fix prices by tying them to hours of service, as the currency is purely time-based.
-The three others only provide recommendations for a possible conversion between hours of service and price, giving more leeway to the sellers to define the price in the artificial currency themselves.
-To be clear, we do not make any causal claim, but only describe how fixed prices are associated with trading patterns.
+The three others only provide recommendations for a possible conversion between hours of service and price, giving more leeway to the sellers to define the price in the artificial currency themselves.28 To be clear, we do not make any causal claim, but only describe how fixed prices are associated with trading patterns.29

 Table C.1 provides summary statistics about the platforms.
 According to the rules on how to set prices, we organize the platforms into four with fixed prices labeled F1,...,F4 and three with rather flexible prices labeled W1,...,W3.
 Within both categories the platforms are ordered and labeled according to the length of our recordings (see column years).
 Members are defined as participants who engaged in at least one transaction with another participant.
-In total, we have data on 2,911 members and of 98,527 transactions (not counting system transactions such as the payment of an annual membership fee).
-All these platforms charge a membership fee, none charges a transaction fee.
+In total, we have data on 2911 members and of 98,527 transactions (not counting system transactions such as the payment of an annual membership fee).
+All these platforms charge a membership fee, none charges a transaction fee.30

 The focus of Table C.1 is on the last three columns, which are normalized to make the platforms comparable and which speak to our theoretical results.
 We have in mind that fixed price platforms have set all prices to be all equal such that most likely some goods are scarce and some are non-scarce, while platforms with more flexible prices could be assumed to come closer to the Walrasian ideal.
 The fact that under fixed prices some welfare improving trades are not realized (Proposition 2) then suggests that we should observe less transactions under fixed prices.
+Indeed, Table 2 shows that the number of transactions (per member per year) is substantially smaller for the platforms with fixed prices (F1-F4).
+On average the platforms with fixed prices only have 6.0 transactions per member and year, while those with flexible prices have 16.9.31 The fact that fixed prices induce less trade than Walrasian prices in terms of quantities (Proposition 3) cannot be directly assessed in this data set since quantities are missing for many transactions.
+Instead, we have the number of transactions and the trade volume, which is the traded quantities weighted by the prices, as two proxies.
+Both proxies are higher on

-Indeed, Table 2 shows that the number of transactions (per member per year) is substantially services offered, from ironing clothes, mowing someone's lawn to looking after children, or teaching a certain craft.
+26 For instance, already in 2011, 300 registered "time banks" have been counted only in the US, which is just one of 34 countries with such institutions (Cahn, 2011).
+There is a broad range of services offered, from ironing clothes, mowing someone's lawn to looking after children, or teaching a certain craft.
 The creation of such systems does not imply that they are successful or popular.

-&lt;sup>27More details about the data set are provided in Appendix C.1.
+27 More details about the data set are provided in Appendix C.1.

-&lt;sup>28See Appendix C.2 for the corresponding pricing rules.
+28 See Appendix C.2 for the corresponding pricing rules.